 Sodium Monofluorophosphate is used in the treatment of hypersensitivity, inflammation of gums and dental cavities.

 Sodium monofluorophosphate belongs to the class of medications called as mineral supplements.
 It is hydrolysed in fluoride and phosphate ions.
 Fluoride ions reduce the ability of bacteria to make acids, and they re-mineralize the areas of the tooth that have been attacked by acids from bacteria.

-- Do not use sodium monofluorophosphate longer than 4 weeks unless recommended by your dentist.
+- Do not use the Sodium Monofluorophosphate for a duration of more than 4 weeks, unless recommended by a dentist.

 Q. Is sodium monofluorophosphate ionic or covalent?